inventables/x-carve-instructions/upgrade/step2/index.md

 <span class="note-text">

 <p>
-<strong>Note:</strong> If your x-carve has homing switches you will need to flip over the homing switch on the x-carriage so that the lever is pointing down</p>
+<strong>Note:</strong> If your X-Carve has homing switches you will need to flip over the homing switch on the x-carriage so that the lever is pointing down</p>
 </span>

 </div>